Kurt Enoch: Life after the NAL

 After selling NAL, Enoch remained active in public life, supporting the importance reading and publishing.

 In 1962 Enoch and five other American booksellers visited the Soviet Union as part of a U.S. State Department cultural exchange program.

 He served on the American Book Publishers Council, the National Book Committee and the Franklin Book Program.
 He wrote numerous articles on the "paperback revolution" and its importance in providing millions of ordinary citizens with access to quality books with tough and independent thinking at a modest and affordable price.

 Retirement

 In 1967 Enoch retired from the Times Mirror Book Division.
 In 1968 he opened a business in New York City specializing in publishing.

 He died on 15 February 1982 while on holidays in Puerto Rico.

 Personal life

 Enoch married Hertha Rehse Frischmann in late 1921.
 They had two daughters, Ruth and Mirjam (later known as Miriam).
 In 1934 Hertha died from tuberculosis.
 He married Margaret "Marga" M. Heinemann in early 1937.

 He became a naturalized American citizen in 1948.
+In 2026 his daughter Ruth Gruenthal, a psychotherapist, regained her German citizenship aged 103, citing Trumps reelection and fears of growing authoritarianism.